jxwleong/stm32-usart/Readme.md

 	10: Alternate function mode
 	11: Analog mode
     ```
-    > For the use of USART5, GPIO port C (PC12) and D (PD2) was used based on Figure x.
+    > For the use of USART5, GPIO port C (PC12) and D (PD2) was used based on Figure 6.
 In other words, GPIOC_MODER's bit 25:24          (MODER12) are set to binary 10 and GPIOD_MODER's bit 5:4 (MODER2) is also set to binary 10 for the user of transmitting and receiving data using I/Os.

     &nbsp;
 2. **GPIO port output type register (GPIOx_OTYPER) (x = A..I/J/K)**
     &nbsp;
     This register is used to configure the output type of each GPIO ports.
     ![GPIOx_OTYPER](https://github.com/jason9829/stm32-usart/blob/master/resources/images/reference%20manual/GPIOx_OTYPER.PNG)
-    Figure x.
-The register map for GPIOx_OTYPER from page 281 at [1].
+    Figure 8.
+The register map for GPIOx_OTYPER from page 281 at [1]
     &nbsp;
     ```
     Bits 31:16 Reserved, must be kept at reset value.